-AP FACT CHECK: Claims from Biden’s joint address to Congress
+AP FACT CHECK: Biden skews record on migrants; GOP on virus

 All but one Democrat supported the legislation.

 While no Republicans voted for this year’s coronavirus bill, they supported sending checks to Americans in previous rounds of relief legislation.
-A relief law passed with overwhelming bipartisan support in December, when Donald Trump was still president, provided $600 checks to many Americans.
+A relief law passed with overwhelming bipartisan support in December, when Trump was still president, provided $600 checks to many Americans.

-Some Republicans have touted programs created by the coronavirus bill despite voting against it.
+Some Republicans have boasted to their constituents about programs created by the coronavirus bill despite voting against it.

-Biden has proposed $861 million in Central American aid next year as a first installment on a $4 billion plan, compared with annual outlays of between $506 million and $750 million over the previous six years.

 BIDEN, arguing that Congress should authorize Medicare to negotiate prescription drug prices.
 “And by the way, that won’t just help people on Medicare — it will lower prescription drug costs for everyone.”

-THE FACTS: There may be a bit of wishful thinking in there.
+THE FACTS: That may be a bit of wishful thinking.

 Under House Speaker Nancy Pelosi’s bill, private insurers that cover working-age Americans and their families would indeed be able to get the same discounts as Medicare.
 But while Pelosi should be able to drive her legislation through the House, the situation in the Senate is different.

 If just a few Democratic senators have qualms about her expansive approach, Biden may have to settle for less.
 So there’s no guarantee that a final bill would lower prescription drug costs for everyone.

 REPUBLICAN RESPONSE